gtascyber/recontool2/README.md

 - install python simply with "sudo apt install python3"
 - Install 'nmap' (on ubuntu) using the instruction of nmap_install.txt
 - install 'amass' using the instructions of amass_install.txt
+- install 'Neo4j' GDBMS using the instructions of neo4j_install.txt

 #### Install the necessary libraries